-- ▶ Please note that we can never guarantee that a suitable room will become available and we do not open the transfer list until at least 2 weeks after the start of the session.
-The exact date will be available from the Halls' Office. - ► There will be a £25 charge for room transfers. - \ Please note that should Welsh Government Covid-19 guidelines change, we may have to advise against overnight guests and room transfers.
+Please note that we can never guarantee that a suitable room will become available and we do not open the transfer list until at least 2 weeks after the start of the session.
+The exact date will be available from the Halls' Office.

+\ Please note that should Welsh Government Covid-19 guidelines change, we may have to advise against overnight guests and room transfers.